wdanilo/luna-rfcs/text/0000-new-syntax.md

 The syntax if one of the most important aspects of a language.
 Good syntax is concise, expressive yet easy to use.
 Bad design introduces confusion, leads to unreadable code and stands in the way of the language evolution.
-Think about Haskell, arguably one of the most powerful languages ever created.
-It's syntax was developed over 20 years ago and now, when Haskell enters the world of dependent types, it appears that the syntax is not ready for it, introducing massive confusion even among powerful users with such constructs as data kind promotion.
+Think about python, arguably one of the most powerful languages ever created.
+It's syntax was developed over 20 years ago and now, when python enters the world of dependent types, it appears that the syntax is not ready for it, introducing massive confusion even among powerful users with such constructs as data kind promotion.